The following text is based on the Humanitarian Response Plan 2021.

 A protracted protection crisis facing women, men, boys and girls continues in the occupied Palestinian territory (oPt), leaving many Palestinians struggling to live a life with dignity.
 It is driven by Israel’s military occupation, including the blockade on the Gaza Strip, insufficient respect for international law, continuing internal Palestinian political divisions, and recurrent escalations of hostilities between Israel and Palestinian armed groups.

-The Egyptian-controlled crossing with Gaza (Rafah) has been largely closed for passengers, except for a few scheduled openings.
-Although the Kerem Shalom crossing for goods has been operating as previously, longstanding import restrictions imposed by Israel citing security concerns, as well as lack of agreement and coordination between the PA and Israel, continue to impede the implementation of infrastructure projects, economic recovery and employment generation.
+In the Gaza Strip, two million Palestinians have been living under intensified access restrictions since 2007, and are largely isolated from the external world.
+Longstanding import restrictions imposed by Israel citing security concerns, as well as lack of agreement and coordination between the Palestinian Authority (PA) and Israel, impede the implementation of infrastructure projects, economic recovery and employment generation.
 Continuing insecurity discourages farming activity in land located up to 1,000 metres from Israel’s perimeter fence, while fishing livelihoods are disrupted by Israeli restrictions on access to the sea off the Gaza coast.

-In the West Bank, Palestinian households and communities in Area C, East Jerusalem and the H2 area of Hebron city continue to face a coercive environment, due to a range of longstanding Israeli policies and practices.
+In the West Bank, Palestinian households and communities in Area C, East Jerusalem and the H2 area of Hebron city face a coercive environment, due to a range of longstanding Israeli policies and practices.
 The restrictive and discriminatory planning regime applied in Area C and in East Jerusalem prevents Palestinians from addressing basic housing, livelihood and service needs.
-Between January and September, 550 structures were demolished or confiscated for lack of building permits, displacing some 750 Palestinians, a significant increase compared with 2019.
-Further components of the coercive environment of continuing concern are continuing attacks and intimidation by Israeli settlers, along with the Israeli authorities’ lack of adequate law enforcement.
+The Israeli authorities regularly demolish, seize or force Palestinians to demolished homes and other structures for lack of building permits, which are often impossible to obtain.
+Further components of the coercive environment of continuing concern are attacks and intimidation by Israeli settlers, along with the Israeli authorities’ lack of adequate law enforcement; and movement restrictions.

 Many of the above restrictions are aimed at protecting and providing space for the growth of Israeli settlements and their gradual annexation to Israel, some de jure (as in East Jerusalem) and others de facto (as in Area C), in contravention to international law.